bgulla/charts/stable/home-assistant/README.md

 Read through the [values.yaml](values.yaml) file.
 It has several commented out suggested values.

-## Regarding configuring home assistnat
+## Regarding configuring home assistant

 Much of the home assistant configuration occurs inside the various files persisted to the `/config` directory.
 This will require external access to the persistant storage location where the home assistant configuration data is stored.